jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The largest NFL stadium is the Pontiac Silverdome in Detroit, Michigan.
+⚡<!-- FUNFACT --> Fun fact: You spend 7 years of your life in the bathroom.

 </div>